mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 }
 ```

-Aa "type assertion" verifies that the value of
+A "type assertion" verifies that the value of
 an interface variable refers to a specific type.
 For example, `myShape := g.(rectangle)`.
 This triggers a runtime panic if the variable `g`
 does not currently refer to a `rectangle` object.
-Keep in mind that When running a program using `go run`,
+Keep in mind that when running a program using `go run`,
 if there are compile errors, the panic will not be
 triggered since the code won't begin running.